By Larry Carley c2007

 The other method of monitoring tire pressure does not require any additional hardware inside or outside the wheel.
 It is the "indirect" method.
 This approach makes use of the existing wheel speed sensors in the antilock brake (ABS) system.
 By modifying the ABS operating software, the ABS system learns the average speed at which each wheel rotates when traveling straight at a constant velocity, and detects low tires by comparing relative wheel speeds.
 The auto makers like this approach because it is a simple, cost-effective way to monitor tire pressure.
 But it has some limitations.

-On current production North American indirect TPMS systems, the systems cannot detect a low tire if two tires on the same axle are low, or if all four tires are low by an equal amount.
+On most North American indirect TPMS systems (1999 to 2003 model year applications), the systems cannot detect a low tire if two tires on the same axle are low, or if all four tires are low by an equal amount.
 But it can detect one or more low tire if the rest are at or near the recommended inflation pressure.
-Some of the newest European indirect TPMS systems can detect air loss in any combination of tires, as well as a gradual loss of air pressure during cold weather in all four tires.

 Here's how the indirect ABS-based TPMS works.
 If a tire loses air, the diameter of the tire shrinks slightly causing it to turn at a slightly faster rate than the others.
 But on most applications, a tire has to loose anywhere from 8 to 14 pounds of air pressure before there's enough of a difference in diameter to be detected by the wheel speed sensors.
 It depends on the type of tires, tire diameter and aspect ratio, and the sensitivity of the ABS system.